 Just as a branch must continue to remain a part of a tree through all four seasons, so we must remain by faith in Christ.
 He calls us to continue believing in, trusting and relying on Him through Winters of difficulties, Springtimes of change, and long hot summers of hard work to come to the Fall harvest full of fruit.
 If you are feeling unworthy or like a failure in your walk with Jesus today, know that this fruitfulness that doesn’t depend on your successes, abilities or strengths.
 In fact, God takes great delight in our weakness, because it brings us to depend entirely on Jesus!
 He promises that if we remain in Him, then He will see to it that at the harvest time which He has chosen, that we will be filled with much fruit!
 Have a blessed Sunday all!

-Watch, stand fast in the faith, be brave, be strong.
-Let all that you do be done with love 1 Corinthians 16:13-14
+Be watchful, stand firm in the faith, act like men, be strong.
+Let all you do be done in love.